In a Breastcancer.org survey of 2,500 girls ages 8-18, nearly 30% believed they might currently have breast cancer.

 Bottom line: our girls lack information that can empower them to establish breast-healthy behaviors to reduce the risk of ever getting breast cancer.

 Breastcancer.org has the power to make a difference.

-We plan to spread the message about breast health and breast cancer prevention to young girls across the nation through multiple channels including our groundbreaking school assembly program, Dr. Marisa Weiss’s book Taking Care of Your “Girls:” A Breast Health Guide for Girls, Teens, and In-Betweens, and an upcoming website.
+We plan to spread the message about breast health and breast cancer prevention to young girls across the nation through multiple channels including Dr. Marisa Weiss’s book Taking Care of Your “Girls:” A Breast Health Guide for Girls, Teens, and In-Betweens and Breastcancer.org.